omarshata0/DICOMView.NET/README.md

 ### 1. Login

-- Access the application at `http://localhost:3000`
+- Access the application at `http://localhost:5173`
 - Use the provided credentials from the dummy data or register a new account

 ### 2. Create New Exam

-- Navigate to "Add New Exam" page
+- Click "Add New Exam"
 - Fill in patient details (ID, Name, Gender, Birthdate, Email)
 - Specify exam type (CT Brain, Chest X-Ray, etc.)
 - Set date, time, and comments